 Entity Framework Core

-A modern object-relational mapper that makes database access natural and efficient.
+A modern object-relational mapper that makes database access simple and intuitive.

 My Experience

-I've been using ASP.NET Core for several years now, and it continues to impress.
-The framework evolves rapidly while maintaining backward compatibility.
-The tooling in Visual Studio and VS Code is excellent, and the community is vibrant and helpful.
+I've been using ASP.NET/Core for over a decade now, and it continues to impress.
+The framework has evolved rapidly while maintaining backward compatibility.
+The tooling in Visual Studio and VS Code is excellent, and the community is helpful.